 Found in humans and all vertebrates, the endocannabinoid system helps balance a wide range of biological processes.
 Endocannabinoids are manufactured by the body, and naturally bind to and interact with cannabinoid receptors found throughout the body and nervous system.

-Extraction is the process of dissolving and/or removing the cannabinoids, terpenes and trichomes from cannabis plant.
-The extracted cannabinoids are then use in tinctures, extracts and concentrates.
+Extraction is the process of dissolving and/or removing the cannabinoids, terpenes, and trichomes from cannabis plant.
+The extracted cannabinoids are then used in tinctures, extracts, and concentrates.
 The most common methods for extraction are:

 - Alcohol (Ethanol) as a solvent.
 Commonly used to make tinctures.
 After dissolving the cannabis’ cannabinoids, the alcohol is then evaporated.
 One of the downsides of using Ethanol Extraction is it can also dissolve water soluble components of the plant such as the chlorophyll.

 - CO2 (Carbon Dioxide) as a solvent.
-Commonly used to make hash-oils, vaps, and salves.
+Commonly used to make hash-oils, vapes, and salves.
 Bringing carbon dioxide to a supercritical, liquid state allows a processor to center-in on specific compounds.
-One downside to CO2 extraction is the upfront cost of the equipment, and maintaining safety as there is a lot of pressure involved!
+One downside to CO2 extraction is the upfront cost of the equipment and maintaining safety as there is a lot of pressure involved!

 - Grinding and sieving (Solvent-Free) extraction.
 Commonly used to collect trichome heads (kief) and make blocks of hash.
 The most basic of all extraction methods.
 This method removes the cannabinoid-rich trichomes from the bud by means of grinding or the use of a very fine sieve.

 There are other methods of extraction.
 Be sure to use the one that best fits your processing operation’s budget, capabilities, and product offering.